-- (a) For use on polyethylene pipe shall not be used for new pipelines. - (b) Where permitted in writing, may be used where the pipeline is less than 63 OD.
+- (b) Where permitted in writing, may be used where the pipeline is less than 63 OD.
 These shall be screw-type compression fittings when used on PE100 pipelines, manufactured from polypropylene and listed in the Approved Products Register.
 Inserts/pipe stiffeners shall be used. - (c) Shall comply with AS/NZS 4129 and rated to a working pressure of PN16. - (d) Large diameter compression couplings maybe considered when connecting to an existing pipe where a dry shut-off may not be possible and time is critical.

-6.2.13.5 Direct tapping
+6.2.12.56.2.16.5 Direct tapping